baplaninarenje/javascript-battleship-game/README.md

 # JavaScript Battleship Game

 This [project](https://www.theodinproject.com/lessons/node-path-javascript-battleship) is a simple implementation of the classic [Battleship game](<https://en.wikipedia.org/wiki/Battleship_(game)#Description>) using JavaScript.
-It includes features such as ship placement, drag and drop functionality, turn-based gameplay, and a grid-based interface.
+It includes features such as ship placement, drag-and-drop functionality (currently unsupported on the Mozilla Firefox browser), turn-based gameplay, and a grid-based interface.
 The app is built with modern JavaScript tools and follows a modular design approach.

 ![Application Screenshot](app_screenshot.png)